gaia-platform/GaiaPlatform/dev_tools/sdk/README.md

 2021-01-08 08:20:55   15096308 gaia-0.1.0_amd64-20210108082053.deb
 ```

-The following exmaple shows how to create a URL for the gaia-0.1.0_amd64-20210108082053.deb version of the SDK:
+The following exapple shows how to create a URL for the gaia-0.1.0_amd64-20210108082053.deb version of the SDK:

 ```
 $ get-sdk-url.sh -v 0.1.0 -c customer1 -f gaia-0.1.0_amd64-20210108082053.deb